santi1s/Big-Data/Chat-Support.md

 - POC for AMER: Prashanth Madi

 **For Data Movement**
--  currently piloting ADF with CxD in Oct,  with CSS to pilot in Nov
+-  Piloting ADF with CxD in Oct,  went live Nov 3rd.
 - Sonic Tang leading this for Data Movement
 - Supportability EEE: Brian Wang
 - POC's;